 If you are injured in a vehicle accident that is clearly the fault of another driver, you may expect that the driver’s insurance will pay for your medical expenses, property damage and time off work.
 Although Illinois law requires all drivers to carry liability insurance, many drivers do not follow the law and cancel their insurance shortly after they register their cars with the Department of Motor Vehicles.

 In fact, the Insurance Research Council (IRC) estimates that 12.6 percent of U.S. drivers are uninsured.
 The rate varies by state.
-An alarming 26 percent of Oklahoma drivers are insured, while 13.3 percent of Illinois drivers opt to drive their vehicles on public roadways without any insurance.
+An alarming 26 percent of Oklahoma drivers are not insured, while 13.3 percent of Illinois drivers opt out and drive their vehicles on public roadways without any insurance.
 Another category of drivers have insurance, but they have the minimum required which may not be enough to pay for your damages.

-In order to add protection to responsible drivers, Illinois requires drivers, in addition to their basic car insurance, to also have at least a minimum amount of uninsured motorist (UM) insurance coverage, and to add underinsured motorist (UIM) insurance to their policies.
+In order to add protection for responsible drivers, Illinois requires drivers, in addition to their basic car insurance, to also have at least a minimum amount of uninsured motorist (UM) insurance coverage, and to add underinsured motorist (UIM) insurance to their policies.
 The terms are self-explanatory: Uninsured motorist coverage means you can collect from your own policy if you are injured in an accident with a driver who has no insurance.
 Underinsured means you have coverage in the event you have an accident with a driver who has insurance, but not enough to cover all of your damages.

 What You Need to Know About UM and UIM and When You Are Covered